-Two tax incentives are available to business to help cover the cost of making access improvements.
+Two tax incentives are available for businesses to help cover the cost of making access improvements.
 The first is a tax credit that can be used for architectural adaptations, equipment acquisitions and services such as sign language interpreters.
 The second is a tax deduction that can be used for architectural or transportation adaptations.

 (Note: A tax credit is subtracted from your tax liability after you calculate your taxes, while a tax deduction is subtracted from your total income before taxes, to establish your taxable income.)